Marwaynemclovin/Media-and-News-Geolocation/README.md

 Deployed @ https://marwaynemclovin.github.io/Media-and-News-Geolocation/

 ## Description
-A website which uses three API's.
+A website which allows for users to search for local news.
+This is done by the user searching for the city, and related news headlines being displayed.
+This website was created using three API's.
 Those being OpenWeatherMap, Trivia API, and News API.

 ## Table of Contents
 [Screenshots of Application](#Screenshots-of-Application) <br>